MCLDG/non-profit-blockchain/health/README.md

 The Lambda function will return success if all the peer nodes in the Fabric network are AVAILABLE, otherwise it will return an error.

+## The Serverless Application Model
+I use SAM to deploy the Lambda function.
+This requires 2 steps:

+* Use SAM to generate the template folder structure for the Lambda.
+This is a one-off activity.
+I performed this using the instructions here: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html
+* Use SAM to package and deploy the Lambda.
+This is done each time the Lambda is deployed, and will be done from the Fabric client node.

 ## Pre-requisites

 From Cloud9, SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.